TheJumpCloud/SystemContextAPI/README.md

   --url https://api.jumpcloud.com/api/systems/${systemKey}
 ```

-Make the API call sending the signature has the Authorization header and the Date header with the same value what was used in the signing string.
+Make the API call sending the signature has the Authorization header and the Date header with the same value that was used in the signing string.